dousamichal0807/mdchat/serverconf/README.md

 listen 0.0.0.0:4000 # This is not considered as a comment.
 ```

+### Options

-**Options.** Each option as a name and arguments.
+Each option as a name and arguments.
 Option name and argument list must be separated by at least one space (if there are only tabs it does not work).

 ```
 # Some examples (this line is a comment, by the way):